-Cabbage leaves stuffed with a ground beef, pork and rice filling pressure cooked in a flavorful tomato sauce until they’re tender and ready to eat in minutes instead of hours.
+Cabbage leaves stuffed with a ground beef, pork and rice filling pressure cooked in a flavorful tomato sauce until they’re tender.
+These delectable Pressure Cooker Stuffed Cabbage Rolls are ready to eat in minutes instead of hours.

 Today’s post is a guest post from a loyal Pressure Cooking Today reader and a sweet, virtual friend.
 Carol’s been pressure cooking for years using a stove-top pressure cooker, and now loves pressure cooking with her electric pressure cooker.

 * * * *

 Stuffed cabbage rolls are something we love, but I don’t make them often because they take such a long time to bake–a good hour and a half to 2 hours.
 What if I could make them in the pressure cooker?
 That would save me a kaboodle of time.
 I grabbed my go-to recipe and gave it a try.